Fully distribution-free center-outward rank tests for multiple-output regression and MANOVA

 In all these plots, the center-outward rank test statistic leads to the largest power.
-Note that the linear sphericization of the residuals, which makes the test affine-invariant, may noticeably deteriorate the power (see the discussion in Section~\ref{invSec}).
+Note that the linear sphericization of the residuals, which makes the test affine-invariant, may noticeably deteriorate the power (see the discussion in Section~\ref{invSec} and Appendix~A.6).

-\subsection{One-way MANOVA}
+\subsection{One-way MANOVA, $d=2$}

 The performance of center-outward rank tests is very briefly studied here for one-way MANOVA with $K=3$ groups, still for $d=2$.
 Two random samples were generated from the distribution {\it (a)} (Gaussian) or {\it (e)} (U-shaped mixture of three Gaussians), as described in Section \ref{Sec7.1}, and the third sample was drawn from the same distribution shifted by the vector $(\delta,\delta)^{\prime}$ for $\delta\in[0.00,0.24]$.
 A balanced design with groups of size $n_1=n_2=n_3=75$ (hence~$n=225$) and $n_1=n_2=n_3=300$ (hence~$n=900$) was considered.
 For $n=225$, the grid $\mathfrak{G}_n$ is constructed with $n_R=n_S=15$; for $n=900$, we set~$n_R=n_S=30$.
 As in Section~\ref{Sec7.1}, the results are presented for the Wilcoxon scores~$J(r)=r$ only---other choices lead to very similar conclusions.